lmitchell4/map-search/README.md

 You can get a Google Maps API key by following the instructions [here](https://developers.google.com/maps/documentation/javascript/get-api-key).
-Note that this will require logging in to a gmail account, which you can set up [here](https://accounts.google.com/SignUp) if you don't already have one.
+Note that this will require logging in to the Google Developer Console with a gmail account, which you can set up [here](https://accounts.google.com/SignUp) if you don't already have one.
 When generating your key you'll need to indicate which API libraries you want to use.
-This project currently only requires the *places* library.
+This project currently only requires the **places** library.
 In `api_keys.js`, replace all the X's in the `maps_api_key` variable with your key, leaving the double quotes so that your key is defined as a string.